stechstudio/backoff/README.md

 ## Error handler callback

-You can provide a custom error handler callback anytime an exception occurs.
+You can provide a custom error handler to be notified anytime an exception occurs, even if we have yet to reach max attempts.
 This is a useful place to do logging for example.

 ```php
 $backoff->setErrorHandler(function($exception, $attempt, $maxAttempts) {